dasmiq/herodotus-historic-present/herodotus-historic-present.md

 Rijksbaron, A., H. A. Mulder, and G. C. Wakker, eds.
 In the Foots. ps of Raphael Kühner: Proceedings of the International Colloquium in Comme noration of the 150th Anniversary of the Publication of Raphael Kühner's Aus. ührliche Grammatik der Griechischen Sprache, II.
 Theil: Syntaxe. f_msterdam: J. C Gieben, 1988.

 Rijksbaron, Albert.

-.
 "The Discourse Function of the Imperfect".
-Li: Rijksbaron,

-Mulder, and Wakker (eds.)
+In: Rijksbaron, Mulder, and Wakker (eds.)
 (1988) 237-54.

 Smyth, Herbert Weir.
 Greek Grammar.
-Cambridge, Massachusett.: Harvard

-University Press, 1956.
+Cambridge, Massachusetts: Harvard University Press, 1956.

 Sperberg-McQueen, C. M. and Lou Burnard.
 Guidelines for the En :oding and Interchange of Machine-Readable Texts.
 Draft version 1.0.

 Stork, P. "Aspectual Variant Readings in Herodotus".
-In: Rijksb. ron, Mulder,

-and Wakker (eds.)
+In: Rijksbaron, Mulder, and Wakker (eds.)
 (1988) 265-89.

 Wolfson, Nessa.
 CHP: The Conversational Historic Present in Ameri an English Narrative.
 Dordrecht, Netherlands: Foris Publications, 198_.

+## Index Locorum

 Hdt.
 1.10.1-2